 The introduction of any new or updated administrative procedures after the December 2020 transition period will be decided by Spain themselves, but we have people in place and can bring you those details very quickly.

-There may be a requirement for UK nationals to apply for a new residency document or status conferring the right of residence, but they’ll have at least until the end of June 2021 to submit their applications.
+There may be a requirement for UK nationals to apply for a new residency document or status conferring the right of residence, but they’ll have at least until the end of December 2020 to submit their applications.

 This should be free of charge, or at least no more than the cost of issuing similar documents (such as passports), but applicants may be required to provide proof of identity and undergo criminality and security checks.
 For more information visit our ex-pat areas within the forum.

 Official information for UK nationals moving to or living in Spain, including guidance on Brexit, residency, healthcare and passports.